weicheng2138/portfolio-nuxt/README.md

     $ npx tailwindcss init
     ```

     Add following code in tailwind.css.
-We may need to import something (font-family etc.) and the enter point is this file.
+We may need to import something (font-family etc.) and the entry point is this file.

     ```
     @tailwind base;